10 Best Ways Retirees Could Live Well on Less

 Instead, set up a "retirement paycheck" by structuring direct deposits from your investments into your checking account on a monthly or bi-monthly basis.

 If the money is coming out of an IRA or other retirement accounts, have both federal and state taxes automatically withheld before you receive your share.
 This will keep you from getting behind on taxes.

 This process of taking regular distributions is often called a systematic withdrawal.
 Most mutual funds, brokerage firms, or financial advisors will provide this type of automatic service for you.
 Using systematic withdrawals provides a consistent paycheck and helps prevent overspending.

 Roommates offer companionship and help you both save money.
 If you own a home, consider renting out a room to bring in some extra money.
 If you rent, consider finding someone to share rent.

-You can find roommates online, and by asking around through communities, you are involved with, such as inquiring at religious organizations, volunteer groups, and through social media, like Facebook.
+You can find roommates online.
+You can also find them by asking around through communities, you are involved with, such as religious organizations and volunteer groups.

 Use Public Transportation